RAF Elgin

-Royal Air Force Elgin or RAF Elgin, also known as Bogs of Mayne, is a former airfield operated by the Royal Air Force and located approximately 1.5 km south west of Elgin in Moray, Scotland.
+Royal Air Force Elgin or more simply RAF Elgin also known as Bogs of Mayne is a former Royal Air Force satellite station located approximately 1.5 km south west of Elgin in Moray, Scotland.
 It opened in 1940 as a satellite airfield of RAF Lossiemouth and was used throughout the Second World War, predominantly by bomber aircraft of No. 20 Operational Training Unit.
 Towards the end of the war it was used by No. 46 Maintenance Unit, before it closed in 1947.
 The site was returned to agricultural use, although several airfield buildings and a memorial remain.

 History

 Establishment

 RAF Elgin was built as a satellite landing ground (SLG) for RAF Lossiemouth which was approximately 8.85 km to the north.
 Construction work was undertaken by the Royal Engineers and the site opened in early June 1940.

 The airfield was located approximately 1.5 km south west of Elgin in Moray.
 It was situated on agricultural land known as Bogs of Mayne, situated between the River Lossie to the east and the B9010 Elgin to Forres road to the west.
 The main site extended to 180.5 hectare, with a further 6.50 hectare used for domestic accommodation and administrative buildings, between Wester Manbeen Cottages and Miltonduff.
 The airfield had three grass runways: north/south (1280 m in length), east/west (1143 meter) and south east/north west (1005 meter).
 Two hangars were located at the south west side of the airfield, a B1 and a T2 type, and a bomb store was located to the south of the north–south runway.
 Twenty concrete hard-standings for the parking of aircraft were created around the northern and western boundaries.
 The airfield was unusual in that it had its own water works, consisting of dam across a stream and an underground pumping station.